 These words encouraged me repeatedly throughout university, reminding me that the weight of evidence for my faith far surpassed the uncertainty of my unresolved questions.
 As humans, we’ll never understand everything.
 The key is to remember that God has the answer, to ask Him for it, and to trust Him with that answer even if He never reveals it to us.
 Unanswered questions can be a devious faith-killer, but the trouble doesn’t start when Christians begin asking questions.
 It starts when we stop seeking answers.

 So, next time you encounter a ‘fact’ that seems to challenge your faith, remember the rules of critical thinking.
 Don’t panic.
 Break it down.
 Follow up on any remaining questions.
 If you like, you can test this toolkit right now by revisiting the scenarios at the beginning of this tutorial.
-I encourage you to keep applying these tools, flexing your mental muscles until biblical, critical thinking becomes second nature.
 Then, whether you’re sitting in class, scrolling media feeds, or listening to a sermon, you’ll be far better equipped to wrangle whatever lies may come leaping your way.